slemeur/cloud-native-guides/health.md

 $ oc set probe dc/gateway --liveness --readiness --initial-delay-seconds=15 --failure-threshold=3 --get-url=http://:8080/health
 ~~~

-OpenShift automatically restarts the Inventory pod and as soon as the health probes succeed, it is
+OpenShift automatically restarts the API Gateway pod and as soon as the health probes succeed, it is
 ready to receive traffic.

 ####  Monitoring Web UI Health